Highway of Tears

 Ramona Lisa Wilson (Hazlitt)

-The RCMP said they followed up on all leads that came in, including rumors of her attending a party at the rugby fields, a run-in with a group of local men in a truck, and visits to unknown apartment complexes on the night of her death, but no arrests were ever made.
-Since Ramona's death, an RCMP Task Force called E-PANA was created to investigate the series of unsolved murders along this highway, including Ramona's.
-The purpose of the task force was "to determine if a serial killer, or killers, is responsible for murdering young women traveling along major highways in BC" (E-PANA website).
-To date, however, this case still remains unsolved, as do all the cases along the highway included in E-PANA.
+Since Ramona’s death, the RCMP established a task force called E-PANA to investigate a series of unsolved murders along this highway, including Ramona’s case.
+The task force’s purpose is “to determine if a serial killer, or killers, is responsible for murdering young women traveling along major highways in BC” (E-PANA website).
+To date, Ramona’s case remains unsolved, as do all the cases along the highway included in E-PANA.

 Brenda Wilson, sister of Ramona Wilson (BC Local News)